pauldmccarthy/win-pytreat/advanced_topics/function_inputs_and_outputs.md

 myfunc(*args)
 ```

-You can think of the star operator as 'unpacking' the contents of the
+You can think of the star operator as _unpacking_ the contents of the
 sequence.